evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 it was the perfect combination of a great UX, combined with the power a unix-ish system.

-Since then I've gradually got more locked into the Apple eco-system.
+Since then I've gradually got more locked into the Apple ecoystem.
 With a bit of a grudge too, as what was once the technically superior, and arguably the cooler option has slowly become a bit of an icon of vendor lock-in and various other